cookiecutter/cookiecutter-django/docs/developing-locally-docker.rst

   $ docker-compose -f local.yml up -d --build

-Go to your browser and type in your usrl, ``
+Go to your browser and type in your URL bar ``https://my-dev-env.local``

 See `https with nginx`_ for more information on this configuration.